 Make sure your machine polisher, pads, cloths, and compounds (one medium cut compound, one very fine polish) can be picked up and put down comfortably—somewhere they’ll all stay clean—while you’re working.
 This could be a special cart or workbench, plastic box, or a cupboard—it’s up to you.
 Ideally your car will be somewhere cool, and shielded from the elements.
 Dust-free helps, so if you can work indoors that’s an advantage.
 Get your favorite station, podcast, or playlist up and running.

 Before we begin, I’ve got to make some assumptions here.
 I’ve got to assume that your paintwork is in ‘normal’ condition—by which I mean it’s not flaking off the panel, showing signs of unprofessional repair work, or key-scratched to oblivion.
 Challenges like those require experienced technicians to assess and rectify.
 We need to be talking about minor swirl marks, haziness, dullness, or staining here!

-Let’s practice on the hood.
+Let’s practice on a nice wide flat section of the hood.
 Take your Orange SDO pad and visualize a square or rectangle approximately 9 to 12 times the size of the pad.
 Mask the outline of the shape if it helps.

 It's Time to Be Brave...